Teletect/Teletect/README.md

 TELETECT is the home of various Video Synth related DIY electronics projects.
 Typically the designs are formatted for the Eurorack modular standard, mostly adhering to LZX Industries 1V video standard.

-If you appreciate what I do you can donate below.
+If you appreciate what I do you can donate:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=KJDXDM9NJ4GWQ)

 <!--